queueit/QueueToken.V1.Net/README.md

   "enc": "AES256",
   "iss": 1526464517,
   "exp": 1526524517,
-  "ti": "159aba3e-55e1-4f54-b6ee-e5b943d7e885î,
+  "ti": "159aba3e-55e1-4f54-b6ee-e5b943d7e885‚Äù,
   "c": "ticketania",
-  "e": "demoeventî,
+  "e": "demoevent‚Äù,
   "ip": "75.86.129.4",
   "xff": "45.67.2.4,34.56.3.2"
 }
 ```
 - `typ`: The type of the token.
-Value must be ìQFT1î.
+Value must be ‚ÄúQFT1‚Äù.
 Required.
 - `enc`: Payload encryption algorithm.
-Value must be ìAES256î.
+Value must be ‚ÄúAES256‚Äù.
 Required.
 - `iss`: NumericDate of when token was issued.
 Required.
 - `exp`: NumericDate of when token expires.
 Optional.
 - `ti`: Unique Token ID (e.g. uuid).
 Used to uniquely identify tokens and restrict replay attacks.
 Required.
 - `c`: The Customer ID of the issuer.
 Token will only be valid on events on this account.
 Required.
 - `e`: The Event ID.
 If provided, token will only be valid on this event.
 Optional.
-- `ip`: The IP address the user the token is issued to.
-If provided, the IP address is validated before issuing the token.
+- `ip`: The IP address of user the token is issued for.
+If provided, the IP address in the token is validated against the client IP before issuing a new Queue id.
 Optional.
-- `xff`: The X-Forwarded-For headerof the request when the token is issued.
-If provided, the X-Forwarded-For header is validated before issuing the token.
+- `xff`: The X-Forwarded-For header of the request when the token is issued.
+Only used for logging.
 Optional.

 ### Token Payload
 ```